tlewowski/zurvan/doc/configuration.md

  (assuming setImmediates, setTimeouts and setIntervals are all intercepted and managed by zurvan - immediates may be on queue, but will not expire without zurvan's intervention).
  This parameter can be used as a quick-and-dirty hack if you encounter a scenario which is not managed well by zurvan (i.e., some  events happen after queue is assumed to be empty).
 If you encounter such scenario, please report it as a bug on GitHub.
 It is recommended not to change this value.
+ - `fakeNodeDedicatedTimers` - a `boolean`.
+If `true`, timers returned by `require('timers')` are faked as well as global ones, otherwise they are left untouched.
+Default value is `true`, should not be changed in node, may require changes for the browser.